How will you be remembered?

 Simple, free photo technology enables more photo-taking

 Technological advancements have made taking photos easy and essentially free, once you have a phone, tablet, or digital camera.
 Naturally, the number of photos taken worldwide is surging.
-Indeed, 1.4 trillion are expected to be taken in 2021.
+Indeed, 1.5 trillion were expected to be taken in 2022.

 With immediate gratification of our desire to capture all sorts of images comes a touch of carelessness.
 Often, our most memorable photos get lost in the mix with screenshots, pictures of receipts and confirmations, and similar shots of the same moment, trip, or event.
 We often skip editing or reviewing photos after taking them.